SnowyMouse/chimera/README.md

 convenience auto updating had.

 As another example, HAC2, a popular client mod, also has auto updating.
-Periodically, the HAC2 domain would go down, resulting in auto updating failing.
-However, HAC2 would actually block the user from playing the game with the current version with the mod.
-This decimated the player base multiple times, as most players depended on HAC2.
-However, it's even more insidious than this: HAC2 used to be open source.
-At some point, the project changed hands, and updates became closed source (the [HAC2 repository](https://github.com/Chaosvex/HAC2) is no longer maintained).
-This means that you can potentially update from an free and open source build to a nonfree and closed source build.
+Periodically, the HAC2 domain would go down, and for whatever reason, HAC2 was written to not allow the user to start the game with HAC2 if auto updating failed, resulting in the player base being decimated.
+Also, at some point, the HAC2 project changed developers, and later updates became closed source (the [public HAC2 repository](https://github.com/Chaosvex/HAC2) is not maintained and is years out of date).
+This meant that people updated from an free and open source build to a nonfree and closed source build.

 No mod developer should have that kind of power.
 No mod should suddenly update automatically to a build that no longer works when it was working before.
 And